maabdelghaffar/get_nearest_or_-farthest-_N_points/README.rst

 There are several options for deploying GeoNode projects on servers.
 In this section, we explain how to deploy it on Ubuntu server 18.04 using system-wide installation

-.. note:: For quick installation, follow the "quick install documentation" at http://docs.geonode.org/en/master/install/core/index.html
+.. note:: For quick installation, follow the "INSTALLING doc" at http://docs.geonode.org/en/master/install/core/index.html

 **Setup our my_geonode**